An overnight breakfast casserole is the best way to start a weekend. Try this Mexican version and I dare you to say, it’s not!

 Take your potatoes of choice and put about a 1 and 1/2″ layer of frozen potatoes in the pan.

-Beat eggs, half and half or milk, cream, sour cream or yogurt and seasonings.
+Beat eggs, half and half or milk, cream, sour cream or yogurt, and seasonings.
 Whisk well.
-Pour over potato layers.
+Pour over casserole layers.
 If layers are not covered with liquid, feel free to pour more milk or cream over the top.
 (You just want the layers covered.)